ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/url.md

 ### `__toString()`

-When accessed as a string simply complile the URL and return that.
+When accessed as a string simply compile the URL and return that.

 | Parameter | Type      | Description |
 | --------- | --------- | ----------- |